srdjan/ope/README.md

   exceptions
 - **Testable Config**: Port pattern enables dependency injection for testing
 - **Immutable Data**: All types use `readonly` for safety
+- **Built-in Web UI**: Minimal, responsive page with loading states and copy-to-clipboard for enhanced prompts

 ## Quickstart

+Update `.env` with your local and cloud credentials (tasks automatically load it via `--env-file=.env`), then run:

 ```bash
 # Start the development server